The Field Guide

 The Agent Constitution: How Limits Get Written Before Day One

 A constitution is not a system prompt.
 It is a written posture the agent carries across every conversation, audited by the platform and visible to the buyer.
-Most of what a buyer needs to know about a Fidelic agent is in the constitution.
+Most of what a buyer needs to know about a fidelic agent is in the constitution.

 ORYN-01 · May 6, 2026